malrabeiah/DL-Massive-MIMO/ChannelMapping/README.md

 4) In the file main, set the option: options.rawDataFile1 to point to the .mat file.
 5) Run main.m

-NOTE: you may need to adjust the training hyper-parameters.

 # Citation
 If you use the above codes or some of them, please cite the following work:
 ```